×

 (3) Make new connections and ask questions - if you have the opportunity while sidewalk counseling at the new location, try to meet any fellow pro-lifers who may be there to pray, hold signs, or reach out to the women.
 Ask identifying questions of those who regularly advocate in the area:

 - What do you know of this abortion clinic?
 How long has it been open?
-What kinds of abortions to they preform?
+What kinds of abortions do they perform?
 Has anyone chosen life recently?
 How regularly is there a pro-life presence outside this abortion clinic?
 What do you know about the abortionist and other staff here?

 - Which pregnancy center do you prefer to take abortion-bound women to?
 Do any local centers have availability to give an ultrasound to an abortion-bound woman immediately, should the need arise?
 What kinds of services do they have?